eljazary/Boston-AirBNB-Data/README.md

 what is the factors affect the price ? what are the comments of the guest they would to say ? what the factors affects the price ?

+Final Outcomes¶
+used two model to predcit the price based on some numerical and Categorical Varibales ; these two model are 1- linear Regression
+2- Random Forest Regressor
+and plots show thr result from Random Forest Regressor more accurate and able to get high score for both test and train set